qriouslad/basic-wordpress-docker/README.md

 # Basic, local WordPress app on Docker

-This is a very basic docker compose configuration to set up a WordPress app on Docker locally.
+This is a very basic `docker-compose` configuration to set up a WordPress app on Docker locally.
 You'll get latest WordPress with Apache 2.4, PHP 5.6 and MySql 5.7.

 ## Getting your first WordPress app running on Docker